-I have two basic blends: monochrome and multicolor.
+I have two basic blends for my color placement layout crochet blanket: monochrome and multicolor.

 With this technique, you should take out all of your shades of that color and focus on putting lights next to lights and darks next to darks.
 I rarely put two of the same color next to each other, but sometimes it is necessary to do so.
 Try to include some very dark areas and some white or light cream areas to create visual interest and to add movement; however, I’m sure a blanket made entirely with colors that are very close in shade would look great – art is art!

 Sometimes you have many yarns that are close in shade – these yarns will be relatively easy to blend.
 Then you’ll have a really dark color that you have to blend in, like the dark blue and the dark turquoise in the photo above.
 When you have to blend a dark color in, space out some of those motifs around the edges to create a visual gradation.